JeroenVanB/LAMAS/docs/index.md

 ##### Player Class

 The player class is an abstract class in which some basic functions are defined, such as _calculate\_score()_ and _play\_card()_.
-Many other functions consider finding a specific card of the player e.g. _get_highest\_card()_ and _get_lowest_card_of_suit()_.
+Many other functions consider finding a specific card of the player e.g. _get_highest\_card()_ and _get\_lowest\_card\_of\_suit()_.
 These functions are defined here, since they can be used in different types of tactics.
 The abstract class _Player_ is extended by different types of agents.
 The subclasses override the function _pick\_card()_ and _guess\_wins()_, in which the tactics are implemented.
 This way, we created two simple agents called the _RandomAgent_ (which plays random cards) and the _GreedyAgent_ (which plays the highest cards).
 The two subclasses that we mainly focussed on are the _GreedyKripkeAgent_ (GKA) and _FullKripkeAgent_ (FKA).
 These both make use of a Kripke model, to determine which cards to play.
 The GKA always tries to win a trick, using a set of rules based on a Kripke model.
 If a GKA has already won as much games, as he guessed, he will play a random card.
 The FKA also uses the same tactics as the GKA to win tricks, but also has a losing strategy.
 These exact rules of these strategies explained below in the section 'Strategy'.
 ##### GameModel Class

 The GameModel contains all the variables and functions to run the game.
-The function _next_move()_ keeps being executed in the main loop.
+The function _next\_move()_ keeps being executed in the main loop.
 It determines whose turn it is and checks if a trick, round or game should start or end.
 It also lets the current player make a move.
 At the start of each round, the cards are dealt, a trump is chosen en the _opener_ is determined.
 In the next four steps, each player plays a card, which is added to the dictionary _table_.
-After the last player, _determine_winner()_ checks who played the winning card.
+After the last player, _determine\_winner()_ checks who played the winning card.
 That player becomes the new _opener_.
 After all the tricks of a round are finished, the points are calculated for each player.
 After the final round, the game ends.

+##### TODO: Knowledge_base class
+The _KnowledgeBase_ class is constructed to represent the knowledge of every player during the game.
+It initizales the knowledge base to consider it possible that every other player has a card _unless_ it has the card itself.
+This is done by the function _knowledge\_of\_remaining\_cards\_in\_deck()_.
+To set the knowledge of the player itself, the function _set\_knowledge\_of\_own\_hand()_ is used.
+The function _remove\_card_ is used to remove a card from the the knowledge base of the player if the card is played by another player.

+#TODO: finish up section

 ##### TODO: Announcement class (and how the announcements are used to update the kripke model)

-##### TODO: Knowledge_base class
+To use PAL in the game model, a public announcement class is created.
+If a player plays a card or cannot follow suit, it sends an announcement to all the other players in the game, which then update their Kripke model.
+If the player plays a card, it is removed from the players' knowledge bases and all the relations in the Kripke model are removed.
+If a player cannot follow suit, the knowledge bases are updated to remove all possible cards of the trick suit for that specific player.
+Additionally, the Kripke models are also updated and all relations for the cards of the trick suit for that player are removed.

+#FIXME: kan denk ik wel duidelijker. ook even methods erbij denk ik

 ### Visualization